Understanding Postpartum Psychosis

-Postpartum psychosis symptoms typically come on suddenly in as little as 48-72 hours.
+Postpartum psychosis symptoms typically appear in as little as 48 to 72 hours.
 Most symptoms of postpartum psychosis will present themselves in 2 weeks to 3 months following childbirth.

-Here are some of the top signs and symptoms of postpartum psychosis:
+Here are some common signs and symptoms of postpartum psychosis:

 - Sudden onset of symptoms (seemingly coming out of nowhere)

-- States of delusions and hallucinations that the women thinks are real
+- Delusions and hallucinations that the woman thinks are real

 - Serious agitation and anxiousness